3lpsy/boucanpy/README.md

 ## Phase 4: Release 0.1.0-alpha

-Once I'm satisfied the code is not complete trash, I'll release it as version 0.1.0.
-At this point, the project should be considered secure enough to deploy in protected subnets.
+Once I'm satisfied the code is not complete trash, I'll release it as version 0.1.0-alpha.
+At this point, the project should be considered secure enough to deploy.
+Though I'd recommend doing so in a protected network.
+If the application proves valuable enough to me personally or others, I'll continue to add features / improvements.

 TODO: